tigerbeetle/tigerbeetle/docs/about/safety.md

 Furthermore, TigerBeetle only uses 128-byte [`Account`s](../reference/accounts.md) and [`Transfer`s](../reference/transfers.md) with pure integer fields.
-TigerBeetle has no (de)serialization and does not take random strings, which significantly constrains the attack surface.
+TigerBeetle has no (de)serialization and does not take user-generated strings, which significantly constrains the attack surface.

 We are confident that `io_uring` is the safest (and most performant) way for TigerBeetle to handle async I/O. It is significantly easier for the kernel to implement this correctly than for us to